Disgruntled firms heap scorn on Nunavut government contracting practices

 First Air, Northwestel complain about loss of contracts to southern companies

-While participants set up booths inside the Arctic Winter Games arena in Iqaluit ahead of the Nunavut Trade Show, Sept.
-19, many of the territory’s business people headed across the hall for a panel discussion on Nunavut’s newly amended Nunavummi Nangminiqaqtunik Ikajuuti, or NNI, policy.
+While participants set up booths inside the Arctic Winter Games arena in Iqaluit ahead of the Nunavut Trade Show, many of the territory’s business people walked across the hall for a panel discussion on Nunavut’s newly amended Nunavummi Nangminiqaqtunik Ikajuuti, or NNI, policy.

+And some of them were not happy with how that policy works.

-The NNI executive coordinator, Ron Dewar, along with the Government of Nunavut’s procurement manager, Mark McCulloch, and Nunavut Tunngavik Inc.‘s policy and planning director, Hannah Uniuqsaraq, said the government will ensure the April 1, 2017 rollout of the policy is a smooth one.
+The NNI executive coordinator, Ron Dewar, along with the Government of Nunavut’s procurement manager, Mark McCulloch, and Nunavut Tunngavik Inc.’s policy and planning director, Hannah Uniuqsaraq, lead the Sept.
+19 discussion.

+They said the government will ensure the April 1, 2017, rollout of the policy is a smooth one.

 “We need to have a policy focused on Inuit business,” Dewar said.
 “The bid adjustment system we were using needed to be reworked.”